Renaissance in Albania: Frang Bardhi

 Frang Bardhi (1606–1643) was a Catholic bishop and scholar from Nënshat.
 He came from a family of Albanians linked to the Catholic church and military generals in Venice.
 He completed his theology studies in Italy before being appointed as the Bishop of Sapë on 17 December 1635.
 Bardhi is known for writing the Latin-Albanian Dictionary (Dictionarium latino-epiroticum) the same year, which consisted of 5,640 entries with its appendix containing 113 proverbs, phrases, and idioms, including some from Albanian folklore.
-He also published the Apology of Scanderbeg in 1638, which was a biography and polemic against the Slavic church priest Ivan Tomko Mrnavić, who claimed that Skanderbeg was Albanian.
+Another acclaimed work of his is the Apology of Scanderbeg in 1638, which was a biography and polemic aimed against the Slavic church priest Ivan Tomko Mrnavić who claimed that Skanderbeg was Albanian.
 Bardhi also gave political reports on Albanian customs to Italy.

 Andrea Bogdani

 Andrea Bogdani (1600–1683) was a scholar and prelate of the Roman Catholic church.
 He was the uncle of Pjetër Bogdani and was born in Gjonjan.
 Andrea received his education by Jesuits in the Illyrian College of Loreto before becoming a parish in Pristina.
 He wrote the first Albanian-Latin grammar book, which is now lost.
-Bogdani's other works have been criticized for forgery and revisionism from Serbian medieval history.
+Bogdani's other works have been criticized by Radovan Samardžić for forgery and revisionism from Serbian medieval history.